 Stages power meters use CR2032 batteries.
 CR2032 batteries are cheap and easy to find.
 Battery life is approximately 200 hours, quite good for a battery of this type.

 These power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
-This means they are compatible with any bicycle computer, smart phone or tablet.
-It also means they can be easily connected with popular training apps such as Zwift.
+This means they are compatible with any bike computer, smart phone or tablet.
+It also means you can easily connect it to popular training apps such as Zwift.

 All Stages power meters are accurate to within +/- 1.5%.
 This is in-line with most power meters on the market.